 - Leverage assets that make doing business more affordable, such as low-cost natural gas, a deregulated power market, and open partnerships with the Ohio Environmental Protection Agency, Ohio Department of Natural Resources, and Ohio Department of Agriculture.

-Global R&D centers for pet food, beverages, frozen food, coffee and more.
+for pet food, beverages, frozen food, coffee, and more

-like Kroger, Smucker’s, Dannon, Nestlé and Campbell’s call Ohio home.
+like Kroger, Smucker’s, Dannon, Nestlé, and Campbell’s have operations in Ohio

 Ohio Offers Strategic Location for Pet Food Makers

 Many top pet food manufacturers including Nestle and Royal Canin have recently located new facilities in Ohio to keep up with the growing demand for pet food.
 Ohio’s central location and multiple transportation options offer efficient, cost-effective ways to obtain raw materials, produce goods, and deliver pet food to the market.